-Emphasis - Music theory
+Emphasis - Music Theory

 M.M. in Music

 The Master of Music is an advanced professional degree designed to develop a particular area in music to a high level of specialization.
-The university offers the M.M. with the following emphases: 1) performance in woodwind, brass, string, or percussion instruments, piano, and voice; 2) music education; 3) choral conducting; 4) musicology; 5) music theory; and 6) ethnomusicology.
+The university offers the M.M. with the following emphases: 1) performance in woodwind, brass, string, or percussion instruments, piano, and voice; 2) music education; 3) choral conducting; 4) musicology; 5) music theory; 6) ethnomusicology; and 7) collaborative piano.

-Minimum Total Credit Hours: 31
+Minimum Total Credit Hours: 30

 Other Academic Requirements

-In addition to course work, students must complete a thesis or recital and must pass a final oral or written examination.
+In addition to course work, students must complete a thesis and must pass a final written comprehensive examination and thesis defense.

-A. A student must be in full standing to enroll in Mus 697 (Thesis) or Mus 695 (Recital).
+A. A student must be in full standing to enroll in Mus 697 (Thesis).